Vascepa®: Power to reduce the

 Consider Vascepa®: The first and ONLY icosapent ethyl (IPE) prescription medication1§

-Vascepa® (icosapent ethyl) is indicated to reduce the risk of cardiovascular events (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, coronary revascularization or hospitalization for unstable angina) in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to:
+Vascepa® (icosapent ethyl [IPE]) is indicated to reduce the risk of cardiovascular events (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, coronary revascularization or hospitalization for unstable angina) in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to:

 established cardiovascular disease, or